ItalyStrap/event/README.md

 ```
 ### Lazy Loading a subscriber

-To lazy loading a subscriber you can simply add in the AurynResolver configuration a new key value pair
+To lazy load a subscriber you can simply add in the AurynResolver configuration a new value
 for proxy, see the example below:
 ```php
 use ItalyStrap\Config\ConfigFactory;